-For me, a deep immersive study of wild landscape, weather, animals, plant life, the geology of the earth, is and was an important compliment to the study of man-created art and architecture in my education as a artist, and creator of culture, and a maker of beauty.
+For me, a deep immersive study of wild landscape, weather, animals, plant life, the geology of the earth, was and is an important compliment to the study of man-created art and architecture in my education as an artist, and creator of culture, and a maker of beauty.

 This is the essence of Earth Study.

 ”Come forth into the light of things, let nature be your teacher.”